History of Ghana: Pan-Africanist dream

-Nkrumah discussed his political views in his numerous writings, especially in Africa Must Unite (1963) and in NeoColonialism (1965).
-These writings show the impact of his stay in Britain in the mid-1940s.
-The pan-Africanist movement, which had held one of its annual conferences, attended by Nkrumah, at Manchester in 1945, was influenced by socialist ideologies.
-The movement sought unity among people of African descent and also improvement in the lives of workers who, it was alleged, had been exploited by capitalist enterprises in Africa.
-Western countries with colonial histories were identified as the exploiters.
-According to the socialists, "oppressed" people ought to identify with the socialist countries and organizations that best represented their interests; however, all the dominant world powers in the immediate post-1945 period, except the Soviet Union had colonial ties with Africa.
-Nkrumah asserted that even the United States, which had never colonized any part of Africa, was in an advantageous position to exploit independent Africa unless preventive efforts were taken.
+The pan-Africanist movement sought unity among people of African descent and also improvement in the lives of workers who, it was alleged, had been exploited by capitalist enterprises in Africa.
 According to Nkrumah, his government, which represented the first black African nation to win Independence, had an important role to play in the struggle against capitalist interests on the continent.
 As he put it, "the independence of Ghana would be meaningless unless it was tied to the total liberation of Africa."
-It was important, then, he said, for Ghanaian's to "seek first the political kingdom."
-Economic benefits associated with independence were to be enjoyed later, proponents of Nkrumah's position argued.
-But Nkrumah needed strategies to pursue his goals.

 On the continental level, Nkrumah sought to unite Africa so that it could defend its international economic interests and stand up against the political pressures from East and West that were a result of the Cold War.
 His dream for Africa was a continuation of the pan-Africanist dream as expressed at the Manchester conference.
 The initial strategy was to encourage revolutionary political movements in Africa.
 The CIA believed that Nkrumah's government provided money and training for pro-socialist guerrillas in Ghana, aided after 1964 by the Chinese Communist government.
 Several hundred trainees passed through this program, administered by Nkrumah's Bureau of African Affairs, and were sent on to countries such as Rhodesia, Angola, Mozambique, Niger and Congo.
 Politically, Nkrumah believed that a Ghana, Guinea, and Mali union would serve as the psychological and political impetus for the formation of a United States of Africa.
 When Nkrumah was criticized for paying little attention to Ghana or for wasting national resources in supporting external programmes, he reversed the argument and accused his opponents of being short-sighted.